Xparallax/FatherPapi/README.md

 ### God

-this is a script for one object only which states that it follows the player, when it spawns it switches to the god audio and when it gets destroyed it switches to the normal one,
+this is a script for one object only which states that it follows the player, when it spawns it switches to the god audio and when it gets destroyed it switches to the normal one, the object has the same database as others for the health/speed and damage.

+### Heal

+this is for the loot that when it collides with anything that has the tag "Player" it will increase it's health.

+### Health

+this scripts states that when any object gets something that increases their health they would turn green, however if something damages them they turn red. this is linked with the batebase as if an objects health turns into the negatives they get destroyed therefore they drop a loot.

+### Invulenerability

+this is for the player where if they get hit by anything with the tag "Enemy" then their layer collison will be ignored for a few seconds and will look transparent.

+### KillPlayer

+if an object with the tag "Player" gets destoryed it will change to the Gameover scene.

+### Load

+this is for the cutscene where if it reaches 40 seconds it goes to the game scene or if the user presses space.

+### Loot

+this is a scriptable object where it shows the lootname and the dropchance.

+### LootBag

+lootbag helps with how the loot drops.

+### LootHeal

+as the name states when the object has the tag "Player" it will heal them, the loot will also despawn at a specific time.

+### MainMenu

+when the user clicks on "play" it will go to the next scene, if the player clicks on "Quit" it will quit the game.

+### Movebackground

+this is for the background to have a parallex effect where it will move the direction of where the camera is moving and will generate at a specific time.

+### PlayerMovement

+this is how the player moves and how the player jumps, it also states about when the player flips the sprite flips with the object.

+### PlayerAttack

+this states that when the player presses "E" the player attacks by spawning an attack area, it also states that when the player presses "E" the attack animation starts.

+### PlayerHealth

+when the player dies and it goes to the gameover scene and shows that the player has died.

+### ShowUI

+this is for the instructions where it will spawn only when the scene starts and will distroy itself when it passes 10 seconds.